6 Minute Read

 Due to a larger proportion of the project being completed in a factory setting, it is less likely to be delayed due to adverse weather conditions — something all too common on UK building sites thanks to the great British weather.
 Although this is something often factored into construction insurance, it nevertheless causes a ripple effect of delays that can affect far beyond the root project.

-According to The Waste and Resources Action Programme (WRAP), up to 67% less energy is required to produce a modular building compared to a traditionally built building from start to finish.
+According to UK organization The Waste and Resources Action Programme (WRAP), up to 67% less energy is required to produce a modular building compared to a traditionally built building from start to finish.
 Also, modular projects being completed quicker means energy usage is reduced at the project site.

 WRAP also predicts up to a 90% reduction in materials can be achieved through the use of modular construction.
 By the nature of modular buildings, many can be disassembled and moved elsewhere at a future date.
 This means they’re durable, reusable and contribute to a cyclical method of construction that aims to minimise waste.